-Even the simplest machine that controls embroidering in a hoop is much more expensive than a basic sewing machine.
+Even the simplest machine that controls embroidering in a hoop is more expensive than a basic sewing machine.
 They’re more complex, and the success of an embroidery design depends on the accuracy it’s sewn out with, which comes at a price.

 But you don’t need a high-end machine.
 You can do most embroidery stitching techniques on a machine costing much less than $1000.

 It can be exciting looking at machines which do amazing things, but there’s no point buying a machine which stays in the box.
 So step away from the thrills and find out how to use the machine you’re thinking about.
 Start with a machine that gives you an ‘I could do this’ feeling.
 Beginners may find it easier to start with a basic machine – if you don’t know what you’re looking for, it can be confusing to find your way to the essentials among all the options on a more expensive machine.
 If you’re used to going for the luxury option, you might find yourself with a machine that you can’t understand !

 Hoop size is a consideration.
 The biggest hoops can be quite difficult to hoop smoothly, and machines that can use them are expensive.
-I suggest you don’t go bigger until you’re sure using an embroidery machine is something you enjoy, and you know what you enjoy making.
-So the main choice is between a 4″x4″(100x100mm) hoop or about 7″x5″(180x130mm).
+I suggest you don’t go bigger until you’re sure machine embroidery is something you enjoy, and you know what you like making.
+So the main choice is between 4″x4″(100x100mm) as the biggest hoop, or about 7″x5″(180x130mm).
 (Those are the sizes of the biggest embroidery area you can sew in that hoop, the hoops themselves are quite a bit larger.)
 Cut out pieces of paper these sizes, to look at and hold against what you might embroider on.
 What are you dreaming of stitching ?

 Are you the sort of person who is happy to use designs made by other people, or do you think you will quite soon want to make small changes to designs, such as adding names and messages ?

 Cheaper option, if you’re comfortable using a computer – use a basic embroidery machine plus your computer with basic embroidery software, often free.